 In certain periods, a small number of customers has accounted for a significant portion of the Company's revenue.
-In the three and nine months ended September 30, 2017, after aggregating customers that are under common control or are affiliates, one customer contributed 11% of our revenue and three customers each contributed 11% of our total revenue in the respective periods.
+In the first quarter of 2018, after aggregating customers that are under common control or are affiliates, one customer contributed 13% of our revenue.
+In the first quarter of 2017, after aggregating customers that are under common control or are affiliates, four customers contributed 15%, 14%, 11% and 10% of our total revenue, respectively, of which the first two customers represent one customer for concentration disclosure purposes as they are managed by the same foreign governmental body.